JNU sexual harassment case: Atul Johri cannot be warden of any women’s hostel, orders Delhi HC

 The Delhi High Court Tuesday ordered that Jawaharlal Nehru University (JNU) professor Atul Kumar Johri, who has been accused of sexual harassment by students, cannot take charge as warden of any hostel housing women at the university.
-The court directed the fact-finding committee to decide on Johar’s suspension, as reported by ANI.
+The court directed the fact-finding committee to decide on Johri’s suspension, as reported by ANI.

 The counsel representing JNU in the court on May 3 had said that Johri was asked by the university to resign from all his posts.
 “He is no longer the mess warden of Chandrabhaga Hostel.
 The women are not in any manner in touch with the professor,” the JNU counsel told the court.